-An example of activities Council considers relevant to the purposes of the Reserve when considering lease, licence, authorisation or permit requests are (without limitation)
+An example of activities Council considers relevant to the purposes of the Reserve when considering lease, licence or permit requests are (without limitation)

-- Community activities and/or services catering to all ages and cultural groups ie child play groups, community gardens, biodiversity and nature activities etc. - Fundraising, educational and community awareness events that support cultural diversity, health, fitness and general community wellbeing. - Activities of a passive nature that promotes a healthy active lifestyle ie tai chi, yoga, bocce etc. - Small family celebratory events.
+- Community activities and/or services catering to all ages and cultural groups ie child play groups, dog training, historical studies, gardening, biodiversity and nature activities etc. - Fundraising, educational and community awareness events that support cultural diversity, health, fitness and general community wellbeing. - Activities of a passive or active nature that promotes a healthy active lifestyle ie tai chi, yoga, outdoor fitness training groups. - Small family celebratory events.